The Program

 Global Studies 101-110 Series

 All students wishing to pursue the concentration should take one introduction course from the Global Studies 101-110 series early in their careers.
-The topics and regions covered will vary and be selective, but all will be designed to place cultural, political, economic and technological issues in conversation with one another to illustrate the necessity of cross-disciplinary and comparative perspectives.
-On occasion, students may petition to substitute a course equivalent in scope to Global Studies 101-110 to meet this requirement.
+The topics and regions covered will vary and be selective, but all will be designed to place cultural, political, economic, environmental, and technological issues in conversation with one another to illustrate the necessity of cross-disciplinary and comparative perspectives.
+Students may petition to the Global Studies Chair to meet this requirement using a course that may not have been cross listed as part of the Global Studies curriculum but is equivalent in scope to the 101-110 series and serves a similar purpose.

 Area or Thematic Tracks